theonlyNischal/Ultimate-Notes-Books-Resources-for-NCIT/README.rst

 Contribute
 ============

-This repo is too heavy, we do not recommend cloning the repo on your local device and then making a pull request.
+This repo is too heavy(~2GB), we do not recommend cloning the repo on your local device and then making a pull request.
 To add your notes on this repo, fork the repo and upload your files using the github upload functionality and then make a pull request.